TheTridentOne/docs.thetrident.one/api/api-references/get-orders.md

 ### Authorization

-Mixin authentication token for GET https://api.mixin.one/me with scope "FULL" is required.
+Mixin authentication token for GET https://api.mixin.one/me.

 With authentication token, it'll response with orders made by the account.